GongT/baobao/@idlebox/node/etc/node.api.md

     (...pathSegments: string[]): string;
 }

-// Warning: (ae-missing-release-tag) "respawnInScope" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "respawnInScope" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function respawnInScope(mainFunc: Function): unknown | never;

-// Warning: (ae-missing-release-tag) "runMain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "runMain" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function runMain(main: AsyncMainFunction): void;

-// Warning: (ae-missing-release-tag) "setErrorLogRoot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "setErrorLogRoot" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function setErrorLogRoot(_root: string): void;

-// Warning: (ae-missing-release-tag) "sha256" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "sha256" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function sha256(data: Buffer): string;

-// Warning: (ae-missing-release-tag) "spawnGetEverything" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "spawnGetEverything" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function spawnGetEverything({ exec, cwd, env, addonPath }: ICommand): Promise<string | undefined>;

-// Warning: (ae-missing-release-tag) "spawnGetOutput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "spawnGetOutput" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "spawnGetOutput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "spawnGetOutput" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function spawnGetOutput(opt: ICommand & Sync): string;